ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_howto/faq-beacon-difference.md

 ---
-title: "What is different about Beacons?"
+title: "How are Beacons different?"
 date: 2018-10-18
 layout: default
 author: "@mbaudis"